nagasudhirpulla/taming_python/blog/skills/matplotlib_multiple_subplots.md

 <hr/>

 ### Creating a grid of subplots
-use `nrows, ncols` parameters of the `subplots` function to get a grid of subplots.
+use `nrows, ncols` parameters of the `plt.subplots` function to get a grid of subplots.
 This returns a figure and an array of axes handles in the same shape of the grid.
 ```python
 import matplotlib.pyplot as plt